geopavlakos/multishot/README.md

 ```
 This script will download the movies from the [CVDF repository](https://github.com/cvdfoundation/ava-dataset) and extract the relevant frames from the video files.

-Moreover, you will need to download some additional data that will be helpful for running the code.
+Moreover, you will need to download some additional data.
+This include the pseudo ground truth for AVA, as well as some files that will be helpful for running the code.
 You can find them [here](https://drive.google.com/file/d/11_X3N9nj0-PcF5FNUIMt-7VI3ONqVsUf/view?usp=sharing).
 Please download and unzip the folder.

 Additionally, you will need to download the SMPL model (the [neutral model](http://smplify.is.tue.mpg.de/) is used in most cases).
 You cam put this under `mshot_data/models/smpl`.
 Also, you will need the [GMM prior](http://smplify.is.tue.mpg.de/).
 You can put the file under `mshot_data/priors`.